OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

 the server will serialize the instance data, not the reference itself.

-The connection's instance cache is cleared after the completion of the current server operation, i.e. completion of the top level state, statement invoked by a client or the completion of processing an HTTP request.
+The connection's instance cache is cleared after the completion of the current server operation, i.e., completion of the top level state, statement invoked by a client or the completion of processing an HTTP request.
 The cache will thus survive multiple transactions if these are transacted within a single client initiated operation.